Mlaiel/iacherie/docs/CRISIS_MANAGEMENT_PROTOCOLS.md

 ## Overview

-The Ainflue Crisis Management System provides comprehensive protocols for detecting, responding to, and recovering from various types of crises that can affect content creators, influencers, and the distribution platform itself.
+The IA Chérie Crisis Management System provides comprehensive protocols for detecting, responding to, and recovering from various types of crises that can affect content creators, influencers, and the distribution platform itself.

 ## Crisis Classification